ospocommunity/website/content/sessions/workflowdatagovernance-1114.md

 ---
-title: "How can more people benefit from data processing"
+title: "How to make more people benefit from data processing in the bank"
 date: ""
 track: "workflowdatagovernance"
 presenters: "陈卫"